frozen nako lake, winters in spiti valley

 Temperatures range from freezing to freezing throughout the day

-The days are usually -15 to -20 degrees.
-This coupled with cloudy skies and strong winds, well gear up for a day of doing nothing but sitting in your blanket all day long!
-The nights are usually -25 to -35 degree Celcius and you most definitely need a heater to survive.
+The days are usually -15 to – 20 degrees.
+This, coupled with cloudy skies and strong winds, mean only one thing: doing nothing but sitting in your blanket all day long!
+The nights are usually -25 to – 35 degrees Celcius and you most definitely need a heater to survive.
 And I don’t mean your regular electric heaters because they will feel like orange light bulbs in your room and nothing more.
-The real heaters are the traditional tandoors find in Spitian homes that keep you nice and toasty… and alive.

 tandoor in spiti valley